Diversity, Equity, and Inclusion Plan for the

 College of Education, Health and Human Development

-In the fall of 2016, Montana State University began work to create a comprehensive diversity and inclusion framework and plan for furthering the work and place of these efforts and integration at MSU.
-The College of Education, Health and Human Development then began work on its own plan.
-The following is the EHHD Plan aligned with the expectations and framework of the MSU Diversity and Inclusion Framework.
-In the Framework, five themes are outlined along with primary goals to address how to cultivate an inclusive environment for students, faculty, and staff at Montana State University.
+Since the fall of 2016, the College of Education, Health and Human Development has been committed to a college-wide Diversity and Inclusion plan.
+The first iteration of the plan was carried out from 2017-2022.
+The following is the 2023-2028 EHHD Plan aligned with the expectations and framework of the MSU Diversity and Inclusion Framework.
 An external, working document and assessment plan exists to monitor and manage specific contributions to the actions and goals of this plan.
-Read the entire document here.

 EHHD Diversity Statement